fallen-icarus/cardano-loans/README.md

 The Cardano-Loans protocol is a rethinking of how Cardano's DeFi economy could evolve.
 It forgoes reliance on global/external token prices in favor of incentivizing the creation of a CSL-native p2p credit-debt market.
 It is censorship-resistant, scalable, and straightforward in its design.
-Wallets and other frontends can easily integrate the protocol into their UI, and even provide all necessary API query services.
+Wallets and other front-ends can easily integrate the protocol into their UI, and even provide all necessary API query services.
 Endogenous price and rate discovery empowers users to create their own economy, one that is decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.